sUNC-Utilities/docs.sunc.su/docs/About/test-results.md

 ## Using the dedicated game

 As of **sUNC V2**, all tests must be conducted in the official sUNC testing game.
-This game may be found in our [Discord server](https://discord.gg/FNNfTUpFYv).
+This game may be found on our [Discord server](https://discord.gg/FNNfTUpFYv).

 We chose to do so, because by having a dedicated server, we're able to provide you with the new sUNC Rubis test results.
-Which allow us to display the real results of the test, not just printed in the Roblox console.
+This allows us to display the real results of the test, not just printed in the Roblox console.

 ---